sCompile: Critical Path Identification and Analysis for Smart Contracts: Abstract

 \section{Abstract}

-Smart contracts are an innovation built on top of the blockchain technology.
-It provides a platform for automatically executing contracts in an anonymous, distributed, and trusted way, which has the potential to revolutionize many industries.
-The most popular programming language for creating smart contracts is called Solidity, which is supported by Ethereum.
-Like ordinary programs, Solidity programs may contain vulnerabilities, which potentially lead to attacks.
+Ethereum smart contracts are an innovation built on top of the blockchain technology, which provides a platform for automatically executing contracts in an anonymous, distributed, and trusted way.
 The problem is magnified by the fact that smart contracts, unlike ordinary programs, cannot be patched easily once deployed.
-It is thus important that smart contracts are checked against potential vulnerabilities.
+It is important for smart contracts to be checked against potential vulnerabilities.

-Existing approaches tackle the problem by developing methods which aim to automatically analyze or verify smart contracts.
-Such approaches often results in false alarms or poor scalability, fundamentally because Solidity is Turing-complete.
 In this work, we propose an alternative approach to automatically identify critical program paths (with multiple function calls including \emph{inter-contract} function calls) in a smart contract, rank the paths according to their criticalness, discard them if they are infeasible or otherwise present them with user friendly warnings for user inspection.
 We identify paths which involve monetary transaction as critical paths, and prioritize those which potentially violate important properties.
 For scalability, symbolic execution techniques are only applied to top ranked critical paths.
 Our approach has been implemented in a tool called \newtool, which has been applied to 36,099 smart contracts.
 The experiment results show that \newtool~is efficient, i.e., 5 seconds on average for one smart contract.
-Furthermore, we show that many known vulnerability can be captured if the user inspects as few as 10 program paths generated by \newtool.
+Furthermore, we show that many known vulnerabilities can be captured if user inspects as few as 10 program paths generated by \newtool.
 Lastly, \newtool~discovered 224 unknown vulnerabilities with a false positive rate of 15.4\% before user inspection.